Using Macaulay Library media

 Step 2: Place request

-When you are done locating all of the media that you would like to request, please create a Helpdesk ticket and we will respond to discuss additional details of your request.
-Once we have received details of your request, we will respond with an estimate of any applicable licensing fees.
+When you are done locating all of the media that you would like to request, please create a Helpdesk ticket.
+Select "The Macaulay Library (Media Requests)" as the topic of your question.
+We will respond to discuss additional details of your request and an estimate of any applicable licensing fees.
 There is no charge for research requests.